vladfaust/vladfaust.github.io/posts/2020-08-20-the-onyx-programming-language.md

 The `final` statement defines a constant named `msg`.
 The type of `msg` is inferred to be `String<UTF8, 14>`, i.e. a [UTF-8](https://en.wikipedia.org/wiki/UTF-8)-encoded array of [code units](https://en.wikipedia.org/wiki/Code_unit) containing 14 elements.
+Note that this is not a pointer, but a real array, probably allocated on stack.

 Then, the address of the `msg` constant is taken.
 The resulting object of taking an address would be `String<UTF8, 14>*lr0`, which is a shortcut to `Pointer<Type: String<UTF8, 14>, Scope: :local, Readable: true, Writeable: false, Space: 0>`.